roblib/islandora_rdm_defaults/README.md

 Islandora Defaults is a Drupal feature intended to showcase all of the functionality of a full Islandora install.
 It provides custom content types, contexts, viewers, and other 'starter' configuration the reflects a baseline Islandora site.
 It is expected that you will take these defaults and customize them further to fit your use case.

 ## Installation
-Islandora_defaults is a Drupal Feature.
+islandora_rdm_defaults is a Drupal Feature.
 See [Drupal documentation on Features](https://www.drupal.org/docs/8/modules/features) for more information.

 ## Configuration
-Islandora_defaults is itself a set of configurations for Drupal.
-It can be further customized by customizing content types, actions, and other aspects of Drupal that are configured by islandora_defaults.
+islandora_rdm_defaults is itself a set of configurations for Drupal.
+It can be further customized by customizing content types, actions, and other aspects of Drupal that are configured by islandora_rdm_defaults.

 ## Maintainers